Drymomantis fallax

 Description

 A small species of frog reaching up to 2.5 cm in body length.
 It has a bright green or bronze back, with a bronze stripe from the tip of the snout along the sides if the back is green, or small green patches if the back is bronze.
 There is a white stripe from under the eye to the arm.
 The belly is white, and the male has a yellow throat.
 The pupil is horizontal, and the iris is gold.
 The front sides of the lower legs and the groin are orange.
 Fingers are slightly webbed and toes are three-quarters webbed, both with small discs.
-A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Drymomantis, resulting in the proposed species name of Drymomantis fallax.
+This species was previously known as Litoria fallax.

 Habitats